RBEGamer/AtomicChess/src/src_buildroot/README.md

 To create a basic configuration buildroot provied a set of template boards/architectures to setup a minimal running configuration.
 All avariable configuration can be found in the boards folder `./buildroot/board`.
 Our Target Sytem is the RaspberryPi 3b+, there is a template for this already in the board folder and can be loaded with the `make <BOARD_NAME>_defconfig`.
 After running `$ make raspberrypi3_defconfig`, the buildroot config file `./buildroot/.config` contains all needed parameters and packages.

+Buildroot offer a terminal based grahpical menu, to select the right options and packages to install.
+To access the menu, simply call `$ make menuconfig` inside of the buildroot root folder.

+![make menuconfig][./documentation_images/buildroot_make_config.png]

 The important basic configuration points are the following:
 * `Target options -> Target Architecture`, the RPI uses an ARM CPU, so the setting is set to `ARM (little endian)`